-During the year under review, 25,204 nos. of Stock Options under the ESOS were exercised immediately after vesting.
-Accordingly, the Company made the allotment of 25,204 Equity Shares.
+During the year under review, 21,383 Stock Options under the ESOS were exercised immediately after vesting.
+Accordingly, the Company made allotment of 21,383 Equity Shares.

-The particulars required to be disclosed pursuant to the Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and Rule 12(9) of the Companies (Share Capital and Debentures) Rules, 2014 are appended as "Annexure-II" to this Report.
+The particulars required to be disclosed pursuant to the Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and Rule 12(9) of the Companies (Share Capital and Debentures) Rules, 2014 are appended as Annexure No. II to this Report.